The Journey of a Set Book

 This article was written by Bookbinding alumna Erin Fletcher BB ’12.
 Each year, Erin interviews the graduating Bookbinding class about their set books and future plans.
 Read her interviews with the class of 2024 here.

 This story is from our Summer 2024 issue of Benchmarks magazine.
-View more issues.
+View more stories from the magazine, and past issues.